UniversalDependencies/docs/_fi-feat/Case.md

 ### `Ade`: adessive

-The adessive case expresses location at or by something (not inside and not on the surface of it).
+The adessive cases expresses location on the outer or upper surface of an entity, or movement to/from such a surface.
 The corresponding directional cases are allative (towards something) and ablative (from something).

+(**Note**: this is a very incomplete listing of the uses of the Finnish adessive, which can also expess place, time, state, owner, instrument, means, manner, and quantity.)

 Examples:

 * [fi] _pöydällä_ “_at the table_”

+See also <http://scripta.kotus.fi/visk/sisallys.php?p=1252> (in Finnish)

 ### `All`: allative